sashankshukla/splash/README.md

 2. Blockchain based fractional ownership - Users transferring fractional shares (blockchain tokens/regular)
 3. Payment/ Mock payment
 4. Approval process for listing -> to be approved by admin so illegal items cannot be sold.
+5. event-locked fundraisers/bidding - One time in-person event "lobby" accessible by passcode in order to facilitate bidding in-person and cultivate local interest in investment opportunities

 # Breakdown of Minimal Requirements into Smaller Tasks